Business Setup

 Why Incorporate in Vancouver, BC?

 Vancouver has established itself as one of Canada's most dynamic cities for business formation.
 The city is a major technology hub, home to growing clusters in software, AI, and clean technology.
-Companies like Hootsuite, Slack (originally Stewart Butterfield's Vancouver-based team), and dozens of funded startups have roots in the city's tech ecosystem.
+Companies like Hootsuite, Visier, Trulioo, and Slack (whose Vancouver roots trace back to co-founder Stewart Butterfield's BC origins) have shaped the city's tech ecosystem alongside dozens of funded startups.

 Beyond tech, Vancouver serves as Canada's primary gateway to the Asia-Pacific market.
 The Port of Vancouver is the country's largest port by tonnage, and the city's geographic position makes it a natural base for businesses trading with Asia.
 This proximity drives significant activity in import-export, logistics, and international consulting.